MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We recommend that ML papers include emissions explicitly to foster competition on more than just model quality.
 Estimates of emissions in papers that omitted them have been off 100x-100,000x, so publishing emissions has the added benefit of ensuring accurate accounting.
 Given the importance of climate change, we must get the numbers right to make certain that we work on its biggest challenges.

 ## Interactions with Blockchain

+- Trustworthy Federated Learning via Blockchain. [[paper]](https://arxiv.org/abs/2209.04418)
+  - Zhanpeng Yang, Yuanming Shi, Yong Zhou, Zixin Wang, Kai Yang.
+  - Key Word: Federated Learning; Blockchain.
+  - <details><summary>Digest</summary> We shall propose a decentralized blockchain based FL (B-FL) architecture by using a secure global aggregation algorithm to resist malicious devices, and deploying practical Byzantine fault tolerance consensus protocol with high effectiveness and low energy consumption among multiple edge servers to prevent model tampering from the malicious server.
+However, to implement B-FL system at the network edge, multiple rounds of cross-validation in blockchain consensus protocol will induce long training latency.
+We thus formulate a network optimization problem that jointly considers bandwidth and power allocation for the minimization of long-term average training latency consisting of progressive learning rounds.

 - A Fast Blockchain-based Federated Learning Framework with Compressed Communications. [[paper]](https://arxiv.org/abs/2208.06095)
   - Laizhong Cui, Xiaoxin Su, Yipeng Zhou. *JSAC*